 Submit a task that is completely mapped

 Once you are done you can save all changes to OpenStreetMap:

 Marking a Task as Bad Imagery

 You will sometimes select a task that can not be mapped because the imagery is low resolution or has cloud cover.
-In this case please indicate
+Check if alternative imagery gives you better results.